 This program can also serve as the first two years of a bachelor's degree in Aviation Science for those students interested in transferring to a four-year institution.
 Students could pursue a bachelor's degree in one of several standard aviation majors: Aviation Management, Air Traffic Control, Aviation Electronics, Aviation Maintenance, and Aviation Computer Science.

-Common core course listings and definitions appear on page 50.
+Common core course listings and definitions appear on page 53.
 Placement testing will determine the sequencing of courses.
 Additional courses may be required.
-The suggested sequence for full-time students is shown below.
-Refer to page 50 for a listing of courses that will satisfy elective requirements.